J. K. Rowling: Politics

 In 2008, Rowling donated £1 million to the Labour Party, endorsed the Labour prime minister Gordon Brown over his Conservative challenger David Cameron, and commended Labour's policies on child poverty.
-When asked about the 2008 United States presidential election, she stated that "it is a pity that Clinton and Obama have to be rivals because both are extraordinary."
+In June 2024, she wrote that she had a "poor opinion" of Keir Starmer and that it would be hard for her to vote for Labour due to their position on transgender rights, which she claims comes at the expense of women.

 In her "Single mother's manifesto" published in The Times in 2010, Rowling criticised the prime minister David Cameron's plan to offer married couples an annual tax credit.
 She thought that the proposal discriminated against single parents, whose interests the Conservative Party failed to consider.

-Rowling opposed the 2014 Scottish independence referendum, due to concerns about the economic consequences, and donated £1 million to the Better Together anti-independence campaign.
+Rowling opposed the 2014 Scottish independence referendum, and donated £1 million to the Better Together anti-independence campaign.
 She campaigned for the UK to stay in the European Union in the 2016 United Kingdom European Union membership referendum.
 She defined herself as an internationalist, "the mongrel product of this European continent", and expressed concern that "racists and bigots" were directing parts of the Leave campaign.

-She opposed Israeli prime minister Benjamin Netanyahu, but refused to support a cultural boycott of Israel in 2015, believing that depriving Israelis of shared culture would not dislodge him.
+She opposed Israeli prime minister Benjamin Netanyahu, but refused to support a cultural boycott of Israel in 2015, believing that depriving Israel of shared culture would not dislodge him.
 In 2015, Rowling joined 150 others in signing a letter published in The Guardian in favour of cultural engagement with Israel.

 Press

 Rowling has a difficult relationship with the press and has tried to influence the type of coverage she receives.
 She described herself in 2003 as "too thin-skinned".
 As of 2011, she had taken more than 50 actions against the press.
 Rowling dislikes the British tabloid the Daily Mail, which she successfully sued in 2014 for libel about her time as a single mother.

-The Leveson Inquiry, an investigation of the British press, named Rowling as a "core participant" in 2011.
+The Leveson Inquiry into the British press named Rowling as a "core participant" in 2011.
 She was one of many celebrities alleged to have been victims of phone hacking.
-In 2012, she wrote an op-ed for The Guardian in response to Cameron's decision not to implement all the inquiry's recommendations.
-She reaffirmed her stance on "Hacked Off", a campaign supporting the self-regulation of the press, by co-signing a 2014 declaration to "[safeguard] the press from political interference while also giving vital protection to the vulnerable" with other British celebrities.
+The following year she criticised Cameron's decision not to implement all the inquiry's recommendations and supported the Hacked Off campaign, pushing for stricter media reform.